So what is a T Level?

 T Levels will offer students a mixture of classroom learning and ‘on-the-job’ experience during an industry placement of at least 315 hours (approximately 45 days).
+You will spend approximately 80% of your time in the classroom and 20% at work in a placement.
 They will provide the knowledge and experience needed to open the door into skilled employment, further study or a higher apprenticeship.

 What's great about a T Level?

 They are designed to give students a broad range of knowledge and skills necessary for employment; linked to their area of study and industry sector.

 It provides the opportunity to develop specialist technical skills that employers find attractive.